Hendrix-CS/csci320/projects/garbage.md

 * Privately fork [this template](https://github.com/gjf2a/gc_heap_template) for
   building your solution.
+* Each `RamHeap` object represents a region of RAM.
+RAM itself is accessed via the array that each `RamHeap` object manages.
 * Also examine the [gc_headers](https://github.com/gjf2a/gc_headers)
   to familiarize yourself with the data structures you will be using.
   * `Pointer` objects are the means by which entities using the heap